zysxmu/NUWA/README.md

-# Offical code for Large mRNA language foundation modeling with NUWA for unified sequence perception and
+# Offical code for Large mRNA language foundation modeling with NUWA for unified sequence perception and generation

 ## Pretraining